remotemobprogramming/mob/README.md

 It's easy to forget exporting the room that enables the integration with timer.mob.sh.
 Just set the configuration option `MOB_TIMER_ROOM_USE_WIP_BRANCH_QUALIFIER=true` in `~/.mob` for that.

+### Automatically open the last modified file of the previous typist

+When you are rotating the typist, you often need to open the file, which the previous typist has modified last.
+Mob supports you and can automate this step.
+Therefore, you need to set the following configuration options.
+1. `MOB_WRITE_LAST_MODIFIED_FILE_IN_COMMIT_MESSAGE=true` mob will write the last modified file in the WIP commit message, so mob knows which was the last modified file
+2. `MOB_OPEN_LAST_MODIFIED_FILE=true` mob will then look for the last modified file within the WIP commit message.
+3. `MOB_OPEN_COMMAND=idea %s` mob uses this open command to open the last modified file.
+In this example IntelliJ is used as an IDE.

+Please have in mind, that every member in the mob needs to have the `MOB_WRITE_LAST_MODIFIED_FILE_IN_COMMIT_MESSAGE` configuration option enable, to make the automatic opening work.
+The easiest way is to just set this configuration option in the `.mob` configuration file within the project root.

 ## More on Installation

 ### Known Issues